theupdateframework/pep-on-pypi-with-tuf/README.rst

 managers like pip can use to find the project's distributions.
-PEP 470 does not mention whether externally hosted projects are considered unverified by default, as projects that use this option are not required to submit any information about their distributions (e.g., file size and cryptographic hash). when the project is registered, nor include a cryptographic hash of the file in download links.
+PEP 470 does not mention whether externally hosted projects are considered unverified by default, as projects that use this option are not required to submit any information about their distributions (e.g., file size and cryptographic hash) when the project is registered, nor include a cryptographic hash of the file in download links.

 __ http://www.python.org/dev/peps/pep-0470/

-Potentional  approaches to handle projects hosted externally:
+Potentional approaches that PyPI administrators MAY be considered to handle projects hosted externally:

 1. Download external distributions but do not verify them.
 The targets metadata will not include information for externally hosted projects.

-2. PyPI will periodically download information from the index.
-PyPI will gather the distribution file size and hashes and generate appropriate TUF metadata.
+2. PyPI will periodically download information from the external index.
+PyPI will gather the external distribution's file size and hashes and generate appropriate TUF metadata.

-3. External projects MUST submit (to PyPI) the file size and cryptographic hash for a distribution.
+3. External projects MUST submit to PyPI the file size and cryptographic hash for a distribution.

 4. External projects MUST provide PyPI a developer key for the index.
-The distribution must create TUF metadata signed with that key and stored at the index.
+The distribution MUST create TUF metadata signed with that key and stored at the index.
 The client will fetch this metadata as part of the package update process.

 5. External projects MUST upload to PyPI signed TUF metadata (as allowed by the maximum security model) about the distributions that they host externally.
 Package managers verify distributions by consulting the signed metadata.

 References